mgunawan92/Store_Inventory/README.md

-Project utilizing CSV Input/Output functionality in tandem with Database ORMs to create console application allowing user to interact with data for sample inventory.
+Project utilizing CSV Input/Output functionality in tandem with Database ORMs to create console input application allowing user to interact with data for sample inventory.